OPPteam1/Smishing-Prevention/README.md

 * Problem&Solution

-- Streamlit does not run on Google Colab, so the trained model and vectorizer were saved as .pkl files (phising_model.pkl, vectorizer.pkl).
+-Streamlit does not run on Google Colab, so the trained model and vectorizer were saved as .pkl files (phising_model.pkl, vectorizer.pkl).

-- We then developed and ran the full application locally using VS Code.
+-We then developed and ran the full application locally using VS Code.

 -The app was executed via the terminal using: streamlit run phishing_app.py